angristan/awesome-stars/README.md

 - [actions/setup-node](https://github.com/actions/setup-node) - Set up your GitHub Actions workflow with a specific version of node.js
 - [FlareSolverr/FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) - Proxy server to bypass Cloudflare protection
 - [jesec/flood](https://github.com/jesec/flood) - A modern web UI for various torrent clients with a Node.js backend and React frontend.
-- [joelshepherd/tabliss](https://github.com/joelshepherd/tabliss) - A beautiful, customisable New Tab page for Firefox and Chrome.
+- [joelshepherd/tabliss](https://github.com/joelshepherd/tabliss) - A beautiful, customisable New Tab page for Firefox, Chrome, and Edge.
 - [eramdam/BetterTweetDeck](https://github.com/eramdam/BetterTweetDeck) - A browser extension to improve TweetDeck with a lot of features
 - [goenning/webping.cloud](https://github.com/goenning/webping.cloud) - Test your network latency to the nearest cloud provider in AWS, Azure, GCP, Alibaba Cloud, IBM Cloud, Oracle Cloud and DigitalOcean directly from your browser.
 - [matthprost/Scaleway-Manager](https://github.com/matthprost/Scaleway-Manager) - Scaleway Manager is an IONIC application that use Scaleway API to manage your servers.